-- id A unique IDentifier

-- entity\guid The entity this is attached to
+- id A counter. - entity_guid The entity this is attached to.

-- name The name string

-- value The value string

-- value\type The value class, either text or an integer

-- time\created Unix timestamp of when the metadata is created

-- enabled If this is 'yes' an item is accessible, if 'no' the item has been disabled
+- name_id A link to the metastrings table defining the name table. - value_id A link to the metastrings table defining the value. - value_type The value class, either text or an integer. - owner_guid The owner GUID of the owner who set this item of metadata. - access id An Access controls on this item of metadata. - time created Unix timestamp of when the metadata is created. - enabled If this is ,yes' an item is accessible, if ,no' the item has been deleted.